 You break through the trees and find a sparkling lake at the base of a magnificent mountain.

-The path goes on, but you’ve no desire to go further.
+The path goes on, leading up the mountain, but you’ve no desire to go further.
 You’re happy.
 You feel content and fulfilled.

 Is that wrong?